Engineering is one of the larger subjects, or ‘schools’ offered at Somerville.

 Teaching

 Engineering is one of the broadest sciences at Oxford.
-At Oxford, there are six major schools: Biomedical, Chemical, Civil, Electrical, Information and Mechanical, each with their own specialist knowledge.
+At Oxford, there are seven major areas: Biomedical, Chemical, Civil, Electrical, Information, Mechanical and Thermo Fluids, each with their own specialist knowledge.

 In an average week, an Oxford engineering student can expect about ten lectures and two tutorials, as well as up to five hours a week of practical work in your first and second years, and one day a week on your group project in your third year.
 Tutorials are organised primarily within College but the range of subjects is wide and you will be taught by tutors from outside College in the later part of the course.
 In the 3rd and 4th year there is a mix of project work and tutorial classes organised within the Department.
 The specialist options are taught by the experts in the field, whatever you choose.
 Your fourth year will centre on an individual research project which takes approximately two and a half days a week.
 At the end of your 4 years, you will graduate with an MEng.